fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 A Load Balancer is a server that work as a filter to the traffic directed to our application.
 It redirects the requests to multiple EC2 instances downstream in order to distribute the loads.
 The application has always one single point of access (DNS) but the traffic is redirected to several replicas of our backend).
-ELB in a managed load balancer, meaning that it is handled by AWS in terms of maintenance, availability and upgrade. we can configure our own load balancer ( cheaper) but it requires a lot more effort.
+ELB in a managed load balancer, meaning that it is handled by AWS in terms of maintenance, availability and upgrade.
+We can configure our own load balancer ( cheaper) but it requires a lot more effort.
 We can have 2 type of load balancer on AWS:

 * **Application Load Balancer - ABL** for http/https only - Layer 7